-If, despite additional and different support over time, the child is still not making as much progress as they should, the SENDCO, in consultation with the class teacher and parents, will seek advice from appropriate outside agencies.
+If the child is still not making progress, the SENDCO, in consultation with the class teacher and parents, will seek advice from appropriate outside agencies.
 A decision may be made to escalate the level of the Code of Practice.

-SEND Support Provision Plans (SSPP) are exclusive to the Birmingham Local Authority.
-They demonstrate the provision being put in place for children where their needs are complex and require multi-agency involvement, but where the provision does not require an Educational Health Care Plan (EHCP) in order to support delivery within a mainstream setting.
+SEND Support Provision Plans (SSPP) demonstrate the provision being put in place for children where their needs are complex and require multi-agency involvement, but where the provision does not require an Educational Health Care Plan (EHCP) in order to support delivery within a mainstream setting.

-SEND Support Provision Plans can also used by the Local Authority as the mechanism by which mainstream settings can apply for additional 'top up' funding to support provision for the child in school.
+SEND Support Provision Plans are also used by the Local Authority as the mechanism by which mainstream settings can apply for additional 'top up' funding to support provision for the child in school.